-Owner Financing for Commercial Property
+What is Owner Financing for Commercial Property

-Some commercial properties for sale by owner offer buyers owner financing.
-When a real estate sale by owner occurs, the seller accepts regular payments directly from the buyer instead of the buyer having to go through the time, trouble, and expense of obtaining a commercial real estate mortgage.
+Some commercial properties for sale by owner (FSBO) offer buyers owner financing.
+When a real estate sale by owner occurs, the seller accepts regular monthly payments directly from the buyer instead of the buyer having to go through the time, trouble, and expense of obtaining a commercial real estate mortgage.

 Depending on the market the investment property for sale by owner is located, owner financing may go by a different name.